As a marketer, have you ever wished you had a resource with all the essential and advanced information about blogging in one place?

 Allowing readers to subscribe to comments will help your discussions in the comments section grow.
 You can give an option to subscribe either by email or RSS.

 If you use a service like Livefyre, the system can encourage people to comment by letting people “listen” in on the conversation.

 Make the comment count visible

-Readers will also use the number of comments on an article to decide if they are going to read it or not.
-An article with a high amount of comments suggests to the reader that there is a lively discussion going on about this article and that it may prove worth his time to get in and read.
+Readers will often use the number of comments on an article to help them decide if they are going to read it or not.
+An article with a high number of comments suggests to the readers that there is a lively discussion going on about this article and that it may prove worth their time to read it.

-Along with making the comments visible, you may also think about include the average reading time count at the top, too.
+Along with making the comments visible, you may also think about including the average reading time count at the top too.

-Studies have shown that longer articles tend to get more reads and shares…and articles that are less than a minute in reading time get less.
-The thinking goes that there is more quality behind a longer article than a shorter one.
+Studies have shown that longer articles tend to get more reads and shares and articles that are less than a minute in reading time get less.
+The thinking is that there is more quality behind a longer article than a shorter one.

 Produce content that’s worth sharing

-I wanted to end this guide on probably the most important part of blogging…creating great content.
+I wanted to end this guide on possibly the most important part of blogging: creating great content.